Tritium $\beta$-decay in pionless effective field theory: H -decay matrix elements

-The diagrammatic calculation of $\langle F\rangle$ and $\langle GT\rangle$ transitions is shown in Fig.~\ref{fig_weak_topo}.
-The LO diagrams contain a one-body weak interaction.
-These diagrams contribute both to $\langle F\rangle$ and $\langle GT\rangle$ transition.
-The NLO diagrams contain the NLO corrections for the one-body diagrams, a two-body term originating in ERE, and a two-body weak interaction that is coupled to the unknown universal coupling constant $L_{1A}$.
-The two-body diagrams contribute only to $\langle GT\rangle$ transition.
+The one-body diagrams that contain a one-body weak interaction contribute to both $\langle ||\text{F} ||\rangle$ and $\langle ||\text{GT}||\rangle$ transitions.
+These one-body diagrams are taken up to NLO, and, therefore, contain the NLO insertion for the one-body diagrams, as discussed in Ref.~\cite{Big_paper}.
+The two-body diagrams include a two-body term originating from the ERE term in the Lagrangian, $\frac{1}{2}\frac{\rho_t+\rho_s}{\sqrt{\rho_t\rho_s}}g_A$, and the two-body operator whose coefficient is proportional to $l_{1, A}$.
+These diagrams contribute to the GT transition only.